GoogleChrome/developer.chrome.com/site/en/blog/fedcm-auto-reauthn-origin-trial/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: 'FedCM updates: origin trial starts for "auto reauthentication"'
+title: 'FedCM updates: Origin trial for auto-reauthentication'
 description: >
-  Introducing a few updates for FedCM including a new origin trial "auto reauthentication", which reauthenticates users automatically (when RPs opt-in), when they come back after their initial authentication using FedCM.
+  Introducing a few updates to FedCM including a new origin trial for auto-reauthentication.
+When RPs opt-in, this feature enables reauthenticaticating users automatically when they come back after their initial authentication using FedCM.
 subhead: >
-  Introducing a few updates for FedCM including a new origin trial "auto reauthentication".
+  Introducing a few updates to FedCM including a new origin trial for auto-reauthentication.
 date: 2023-03-09
 hero: 'image/YLflGBAPWecgtKJLqCJHSzHqe2J2/9C9Sneo3nkZlqRcsbWff.jpg'
 alt: 'an automated door'